Cirkit Designer Logo

 FAQs

-A: Yes, but ensure the IC is properly aligned with the corresponding pins of the socket.
+• Yes, but ensure the IC is properly aligned with the socket to avoid unused pins causing issues.

-Q: Can this socket be used in high-vibration environments?
+4. Can this socket be used in high-frequency circuits?